 South wall with west plateau

-When the current is from the north, the south side is in the shadow of the current, and a wonderful dive can be carried out.
-The reef wall drops vertically on this side at depths of 20 to 25 meters and merges into an inclined slope below.
-In shallow water up to 4 meters, it is crisscrossed by small canyons, overhangs and tunnels.
-This section also invites you to snorkel.
+The reef wall drops vertically on this side at depths of 20 to 25 meters and turns into a slope below.
+In shallow water up to 4 meters it is covered with small canyons, overhangs and tunnels.
+This section also invites snorkeling.

-In the lower part of the reef wall there are big groupers in columns.
-Shoals of jewel groupers stick close to the reef.
-There is little else to see in the columns, but the sun's rays often create a bizarre sight.
-Soldier fish seek shelter in the sometimes quite large grottos.
+In the deeper part of the reef wall, large groupers lie in crevices.
+Shoals of vermillion seabass keep close to the reef.
+There is little else of interest to be found in the crevices, but the incoming rays of the sun often create a bizarre sight.
+Soldierfish seek cover in the caverns, some of which are quite large.

-A drop-off begins below the sloping slope, on the vertical wall of which huge gorgonians hold their fans in the current.
-The west plateau stretches from 25 to about 30 meters.
-The end drops steeply into the deep blue.
+Below the slope begins a drop-off, on whose vertical wall huge gorgonians stick their fans into the current.
+The west plateau extends in a range from 25 to about 30 meters.
+The end drops off steeply into the deep blue.
 At its base is a large table coral, under which there is usually a large grouper.
-The bottom is covered with smaller coral blocks, between which one or two white tip reef sharks rest from time to time.
-The numerous whip corals are striking.
-A large flock of barracudas often circles above the plateau.
+The bottom is covered with smaller coral blocks, between which one or two whitetip reef sharks rest from time to time.
+Striking are the numerous wire corals.
+A large school of barracudas often circles above the plateau.

 North plateau with west side

-The plateau consists of two stages.
-The upper one is 5 meters, the lower one is 15 meters and quickly drops to a depth of 25 meters.
-It is beautifully overgrown and has larger coral heads.
-Patrolling whitetip reef sharks or gray reef sharks can be found on the outer edge.
+The plateau consists of two levels.
+The upper one is at 5 meters, the lower one at 15 meters and descends rapidly to a depth of 25 meters.
+It is beautifully overgrown and covered with larger coral heads.
+On the outer edge patrolling whitetip reef sharks or grey reef sharks can be encountered.

-Strong currents can often be expected on the plateau, which makes it difficult or even impossible to stay.
-In this case, the dive can be continued relaxed on the west side, which is not as flowy.
+On the plateau there is often a strong current, which makes it difficult or impossible to stay.
+In this case the dive can be continued relaxed on the not so current-rich west side.
 The reef wall drops vertically to 35 to 40 meters.
-It ends in a small sloping slope below which a drop-off begins.
-It extends beyond the scuba diving limit.
-The wall is covered with numerous leather corals, and at the southern end a small group of Napoleons circles.
-At a greater distance, shoals of barbed mackerel pass by and offer underwater photographers a beautiful motif.
+It ends in a small slope under which a drop-off begins.
+It extends beyond the recreational dive limit.
+The wall is covered with numerous leather corals, and at the southern end a small group of napoleons make their circles.
+At a greater distance, shoals of spiny mackerels pass by and offer underwater photographers a nice subject.

 East side with southeast plateau

-Due to the current occurring, a drift dive is recommended on this side.
-If it comes from the south, it starts at the small southeast plateau.
-This falls quickly to 35 meters and then merges into a vertical wall with many sea fans.
+Because of the current on this side a drift dive is possible.
+If the current comes from the south, you start at the small southeast plateau.
+This drops quickly down to 35 meters and then turns into a vertical wall with many gorgonians.

-The east side of the reef is very rugged and offers its residents numerous opportunities to seek shelter.
-Shoals of blue-striped snappers and mackerel are in the current.
-However, the diver should not fail to peek out into the deep blue.
-Large pelagic fish such as hammerhead sharks or gray sharks pass by here.
+The eastern side of the reef is very craggy and offers its inhabitants numerous opportunities to seek shelter.
+Shoals of blue-striped snapper and spiny mackerel stand in the current.
+However, the diver should definitely not miss to peek out into the deep blue.
+Large pelagic fish, such as hammerhead sharks or gray sharks pass by here.